Naburn: Demography

 The population in 1801 was 363, increasing to 574 in 1901.
 The total had fallen to 537 by 1951, 473 by 1961, and 371 by 1971.
 According to the 2001 census the parish had a population of 470.

 Economy

-Naburn has one public house, the Blacksmiths Arms and a small sub post office.
+Naburn has one public house, the Blacksmiths Arms.
+A small sub post office closed in 2022, with a part time farm shop opening in its place, this has since closed.

 Transport

 Arriva run a bus service that stops in the village as part of its York to Drax route.

 The village lies on Sustrans National Cycle Route 65, which provides an off-road link into York.

 Education

 There has been a school in the village since 1743.
 The school was replaced by a National school, built nearby in Back Lane, in 1871, and enlarged in 1889.
 It is now a Church of England Primary School.
 As of 2017, the school falls within the catchment area of Fulford School for secondary education.

 Religious sites

 A farm-house called Naburn Hill or White Cock Hall, beside the York road in the north-east of the parish, was used for Wesleyan Methodist worship in 1851 and was registered for the purpose in 1853, but by 1896 had fallen into disuse.
 The church of St. Matthew was rebuilt on its present site in 1854.
 The Palmes family had a private chapel at Naburn Hall.